 In large environments, Site Recovery Manager might simultaneously power on or power off large numbers of virtual machines.
 Simultaneously powering on or powering off large numbers of virtual machines can create a heavy load on the virtual infrastructure, which might lead to timeouts.
 You can modify certain Site Recovery Manager settings to avoid timeouts, either by limiting the number of power on or power off operations that Site Recovery Manager performs concurrently, or by increasing the timeout periods.

 The limits that you set on power on or power off operations depend on how many concurrent power on or power off operations your infrastructure can handle.

-You modify certain options in the Advanced Settings menus in the vSphere Client or in the Site Recovery Manager client plug-in.
+You modify certain options in the Advanced Settings menus in the vSphere Web Client or in the Site Recovery Manager client plug-in.
 To modify other settings, you edit the vmware-dr.xml configuration file on the Site Recovery Manager Server.
 Always modify settings by using the client menus when an option exists.
 If you modify settings, you must make the same modifications on the Site Recovery Manager Server and vCenter Server instances on both the protected and recovery sites.

 For descriptions of the settings that you can change, see Settings for Large Site Recovery Manager Environments.

-- Set the srmMaxBootShutdownOps setting.
+- In Advanced Options, set the srmMaxBootShutdownOps setting.

 Option text box

 Enter the maximum number of boot and shutdown operations, for example 32.
 If you set the value to 32, the next guest starts booting or shutting down as soon as one of the first batch of 32 has finished, namely.
 VMs 1 to 32 all start together, then VM 33 starts once one of the first batch has finished, VM 34 starts when the second one of the first batch has finished, and so on.

 - Log in to the Site Recovery Manager Server host.